Suplementos lactancia: cuáles necesitas de verdad (y cuáles son marketing)

 1

-First 2 weeks post-partum
+First 2 weeks after birth

 2

-Weeks 2–8: Establishing breastfeeding
+Weeks 2–8: establishing breastfeeding

 3

-Months 2–6: Exclusive breastfeeding phase
+Months 2–6: exclusive breastfeeding

 4

-From month 6 onwards: Complementary feeding
+From month 6 onwards: complementary feeding

-Pharmacist recommendations for supplementation during breastfeeding
+Pharmacy recommendations for supplementation while breastfeeding

 Comparative summary: breastfeeding supplements